 In order to reduce burden on participants and reduce duplication of effort, we will ask participants for consent to retrieve information from ONS, NHS Digital and UKHSA and equivalent national databases in Wales, Northern Ireland and Scotland, to obtain information about their utilisation of NHS services (including inpatient admissions, outpatient attendances, consultations with a general practitioner, A&E admissions), their mortality status to link to their immunity and infection status and other tests for SARS-CoV-2.
 Linkage to NHS and test records will be done through ONS for England, and through the equivalent national bodies in the Devolved Administrations.
-Within ONS or the equivalent national bodies in the Devolved Administrations.
-Within ONS or the equivalent national bodies in the Devolved Administrations.
+Within ONS or the equivalent national bodies in the Devolved Administrations, linkage will use the personal information provided by the participant (name, address, date of birth and sex) to first link to an NHS number using the Personal Demographics Service or equivalent in Devolved Administrations.
 This linked NHS number will then be used only to identify the relevant health records in other sources, rather than trying to link to these other health sources directly based on name/address/etc, but NHS number will not be part of the study dataset nor returned to the study researchers, but used only for linkage.